alexs2112/University-Notes/GLGY209/09 - Midterm Review.md

  - Geology and its subdisciplines
 	 - Focus on historical and physical geology
 	 - Learn the differences between the subdisciplines, don't need specifics
+	 - Crystallography: Mineral architecture
+	 - Minerology: Crystallography with matter, chemical composition, occurrence, etc
+	 - Petrology: Study of rocks, igneous, metamorphic, sedimentary
+	 - Paleontology: Study of Ancient life forms
+	 - Statigraphy: Layers of the Earth
+	 - Structural Geography: Stress testing the surface of the Earth
+	 - Sedimentology: Study of the sediments
+	 - Geochronology: Study of the age of the Earth in absolute time over millenia
+	 - Tectonics: Surface of the Earth over millions of years
+	 - Geophysics: Interior of the Earth in response to certain interactions
  - Learn characteristics of the Milky Way
 	 - Know the four arms of our galaxy, we are part of `Cygnus-Orion` arm
  - Memorize: Universe expansion initiated `13.7-13.8 billion years ago`